MatthewRuizDiaz/cybersecurity_portfolio/README.md

 # Cybersecurity Risk Assessment Report - Defense Hardening:

-This document is a list of recommendations for certain NIST standards and firewall strategies to harden the defenses of a network given a breach to fictional organization.
+This document is a list of recommendations for certain NIST standards and firewall strategies to harden the defenses of a network given a breach to an organization.
 I also give recomendations for MFA, internal permissions auditing, and potential attacks.

+# Cybersecurity Linux File Permissions Activity:

+This document shows a situation where an organization needs to manage file permissions on its linux system to be in compliance with the principle of least permissions.
+This is done by changing the permissions on every file, with specific instructions for the user, the group, and other.
+Every task was completed using linux commands in the CLI.